 No, the DOE’s compensatory services will not affect Class Members’ current services.
 The DOE’s compensatory services will serve only to supplement the Class Member’s current services, according to the Class Member's individual schedule and availability.
 Alternatively, Class Members may be able to be reimbursed for some services already received.

-(4) Will my child be required to return to their home school to receive the compensatory services?
+(2) Will my child be required to return to their home school to receive the compensatory services?
 Where will my child receive services?

 Class Members will be able to receive their services either (1) at home, (2) in their community, or (3) from a third-party provider.
 The location where each Class Member receives his or her services will vary from person to person.
 Returning to their home school will not be required.

-(6) Will there be an option to receive money instead of education services?
+(4) Will there be an option to receive money instead of education services?

-(7) What factors will be considered in determining what each class member gets?
+(5) What factors will be considered in determining what each class member gets?

-- The Class Member’s goals;
+- The Class Member’s life goals;

 - Services received while in high school per Class Member’s last IEP;